RooVetGit/Roo-Code/cline_docs/marketplace/user-guide/05-adding-packages.md

 This guide explains how to create and contribute your own packages to the Roo Code Marketplace.
 By following these steps, you can share your work with the community and help expand the ecosystem.

-## Item Structure and Metadata
+## Package Structure and Metadata

-Each item in the Marketplace requires specific metadata files and follows a consistent directory structure.
+Each package in the Marketplace requires specific metadata files and follows a consistent directory structure.

 ### Directory Structure